The Classics

 Christian D. Larson was an American New Thought author and pioneer of optimism-based personal development.
 He taught that every person possesses unlimited inner resources and that consistent positive thinking transforms both character and circumstance.
 His 'Optimist Creed' became one of the most widely shared inspirational texts of the 20th century.

-Read more →New ThoughtCharles Fillmore
+Read more →Charles Fillmore

 1854-1948